Understanding Print Settings When Ordering Parts: FDM and Resin parts

 - Sep 7

-Once you have decided on the material, there are couple of settings you need to decide on to order your parts.
+Once you have decided on the material, there are a couple of settings you need to consider to order your parts.
 This article aims to provide a quick overview of what these settings mean.

 FDM Printing